Mark841/Portfolio-Work/C++/README.txt

 contains lots of classes and functions that can be used to help create games (SDL2).
 I followed tutorials on how to use this library, create 2D pixel art and animations and also a tutorial on how to create a tilemap that can be used by the game to create the map.

 This project is still a work in progress, it is just moving slower now as I have started a new semester at university.
+The game running so far can be seen in the "Game Running Videos" folder where there are screen recordings of the game running.